alisson-anjos/diffusion-pipe-ui/README.md

 ## Updates

 - **2025-03-19 (new interface with support for all models)**
   - New interface developed in Blazor (dotnet).
   - Settings (paths, training commands, model downloads, etc.) are defined in the `appsettings.json` file (located at `diffusion-pipe/ui/deploy/appsettings.json`).
   - Integrated environment variables for container use, such as:
     - `DOWNLOAD_MODELS`: (true/false) – controls whether models are automatically downloaded.
     - `MODEL_GROUPS`: list of model groups to be processed (e.g., `"wan,hunyuan"`).
     - `WAN_VARIANTS`: if the "wan" group is configured, specifies the variants to download (e.g., `"I2V480P,T2V480P-14B"`).
   - Support for parallelism configuration via the **NUM_GPUS** parameter (or the `--num_gpus` flag).

 - **2025-01-17 (diffusion-pipe original)**
-  - Fixes and improvements in training, including adjustments for HunyuanVideo VAE and enhancements in the quality of trained LoRAs.
+  - Fixes and improvements in training, including adjustments for hunyuanvideo VAE and enhancements in the quality of trained LoRAs.
+  - _[Entry kept for historical reference]_

+> **Tip:** Add new entries in this section as updates are released.

 ---

 ## Important Differences in This Fork